wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = Version 3.5.1 =
-* Improved code for determining the WordPress author index URL by using `get_author_posts_url()` instead.
+* Improved the code to create the WordPress author index URL by using `get_author_posts_url()` instead.
 Thanks to WP member "reiniggen" for suggesting this change.
 * Added a list of NGFB and WP constants to the debug output, and additional debug messages to the get_content_images_og() function.
 * Worked around a NextGEN Gallery "bug" for album shortcodes.
 NGG sets the 'subalbum' and 'nggShowGallery' GLOBALS when album shortcodes are first filtered, thus breaking subsequent runs through the same shortcode filter.
 Thanks to WP member "tascam424" for testing and encouraging me to find the source of this problem.
 * Added the "Title Separator" option, which is used to separate values (category parent names, page numbers, etc.) within the Open Graph title string (default is '|').
 Thanks to WP member "s_berntheisel" for recommending this option.